TIP Fellow Danina Garcia a Finalist for Pennsylvania Teacher of the Year May 29, 2026

 Continue reading

-This fall, TIP is collaborating with the Penn Press and Penn GSE to offer a special set of workshops on Philadelphia History in preparation for the 250th anniversary of the founding of the United States.
+This fall, TIP will collaborate with the Penn Press and Penn GSE to offer a special set of workshops on Philadelphia History in preparation for the 250th anniversary of the founding of the United States.
 These workshops will be led by authors of the Encyclopedia of Greater Philadelphia, a resource the Penn Press is distributing free to schools in the School District of Philadelphia.
-Together with its partners Penn Press and Penn GSE, TIP held…
+To celebrate the work of TIP Students and Fellows, a showcase…

 Continue reading

-Pictured Above: Seminar leader Russell Richie teaches Fellows in his Introduction to Cognitive Science workshop The 2025 Spring Curriculum Units are now available to view on our website!
-The following four seminars were held in spring 2024; use the links below to explore the units written in each one: Diverse Children’s Literature: Literary Art, Cultural Artifact and Contested Terrain, led by Wanda Brooks Introduction to Cognitive Science: Uncovering the Machine in the Mind, led by Russell Richie…
+Pictured Above: Seminar leader Russell Richie teaches Fellows in his Introduction to Cognitive Science Workshop The 2025 Spring Curriculum Units are now available to view on our website!
+Last Spring there were four seminars led by our TIP Professors: Diverse Children’s Literature: Literary Art, Cultural Artifact and Contested Terrain led by Wanda Brooks Introduction To Cognitive Science: Uncovering the Machine in The Mind led by Russell Richie Robots And Smart Tech for Physical Therapy led…

 Continue reading